livingdocsIO/documentation/content/guides/editor/project-document-copy/index.md

   ...projectConfig,
   export: {
     allowedProjects: [
-      {
-        // Allow documents to be exported to the "service-clone" project
+      // Allow documents to be exported to the "service-clone" project {handle: 'service-clone'},
-        handle: 'service-clone'
-      },
-      {
-        handle: 'another-service'
-      }
+      {handle: 'another-service' }
     ]
   }
 }